techindicium/dbt-gcp-billing-monitoring/README.md

 ## Running the models

 After setting up the package in `dbt_project.yml` and `source.yml` as the previous steps, you can now run the package with the following command line: `dbt run -m gcp_billing_monitoring`.
 After running it, the 7 models of the package will materialize in your target schema as they have been configured.

+## New releases

+Want a new release (major/minor/patch) ?
+1. Push your modifications to main
+2. Push the tag you want, example: "git tag v1.0.1"
+3. git push origin tag v1.0.1 or git push --tags (warning: It pushes all tags you have)